matrix-org/matrix-rust-sdk/labs/setup-pattern.md

 This expectation becomes especially problematic when combined with E2EE, where the running application has to not lose sight of it, or else it'll lose access to E2EE (group) chats.

-This fallacy/expectation exists both on the developer and user side of bots, and so to start fixing it, this pattern should/could be recommended to bot creators, as then the lifetime cycle of the bot (and its data) is clear to every party involved, and errors are not necessarily "fatal" (or catastrophic while confusing).
+This fallacy / expectation exists both on the developer and user side of bots, and so to start fixing it, this pattern should / could be recommended to bot creators, as then the lifetime cycle of the bot (and its data) is clear to every party involved, and errors are not necessarily "fatal" (or catastrophic while confusing).